 Try to keep your Home screen as clean as possible.
 Filling it with tones of Widgets or Apps would slow down the device as widgets use RAM & CPU in the background.
 Try to limit the widget number to 1-2 only.

 If you got your phone with tones of useless Apps pre-installed, they could be the reason behind your slow working device.
 Earlier it was not possible to remove those Apps without rooting.
-But now you can remove System bloatwares by following our method, which doesn’t require root access.
+But now, you can remove system bloatware by following our method, which doesn’t require root access.

-Most of the people are fond of live wallpapers as it feels good to see a moving home screen, but they are the real RAM consumers.
-A live wallpaper consumes around 8-20MB of RAM & 6-15% of CPU in background, which is a big deal for an ordinary smartphone.
-It is better to stick with static/Normal wallpapers. you can download some of the best static wallpapers here.
+Most people are fond of live wallpapers as it feels good to see a moving home screen, but they are the real RAM consumers.
+A live wallpaper consumes around 8-20MB of RAM & 6-15% of CPU in the background, which is a big deal for an ordinary smartphone.
+It is better to stick with static/Normal wallpapers.
+You can download some of the apps for the best HD Live Wallpapers for Android here.

 If you are on Android KitKat & above, you can speed up your Android in secs.
 Switching from Dalvik to ART would increase your device’s performance & battery life, although it’s not very developed in Kitkat.
 But, in Lollipop and above phones, you would find a drastic change in your device’s performance.

-Keep your system update to date, as most of the update comes with Performance, battery & security upgrades over your old version.
-Don’t avoid System updates as they have some significant fixes of your device.
+Keep your system updated to date, as most of the update comes with Performance, battery & security upgrades over your old version.
+Don’t avoid System updates as they have some significant fixes to your device.

 Some apps like Instagram and Facebook need updates to give fresh content.
-Due to which its update procedure keeps on running in the background leading to give a load on the system performance.
+Due to which its update procedure keeps on running in the background, leading to load on the system performance.

-Now, you can turn-off the auto update feature so that it do not keep on looking for updates.
-Jump to Google Play Store > Settings > Auto-update apps > Select auto update over Wifi.
+Now, you can turn off the auto-update feature so that it does not keep on looking for updates.
+Jump to Google Play Store > Settings > Auto-update apps > Select auto-update over Wifi.
 This will update your apps only when your phone is connected to a WiFi connection.

-A factory reset reverts everything to factory settings i.e. At the time when your device worked faster.
-If you are worried about your data like Contacts, Message, or Call logs, you can backup them by using Super Backup for Android.
+A factory reset reverts everything to factory settings, i.e., At the time when your device worked faster.
+If you are worried about your data like Contacts, Messages, or Call logs, you can backup them by using Super Backup for Android.
 Factory Reset helps 95% of the time.

 Don’t forget to restart your phone after every 7-10 days.
 Restarting your device refreshes it & clears all saved cache of Apps.
-This is because every time you restart your phone your RAM gets cleared and that includes all the cache stored in the device.
+This is because every time you restart your phone, your RAM gets cleared, including all the cache stored in the device.

 Make sure you keep an eye on all the Apps in your phone by timely checking Battery info, RAM usage & Sync of the App.
 Figure out the battery draining App by using GSam Battery Monitor.
 Try to keep your Apps up to date, uninstall unused Apps & Switch to Airplane mode in low coverage areas to avoid battery drainage.

-The main reason users download antiviruses is to prevent any malware from entering the phone or, to remove the malware from the phone.
-What a lot of users don’t know is that android phones don’t get malware’s that easily.
+The main reason users download antiviruses is to prevent any malware from entering the phone or remove the malware from the phone.
+A lot of users don’t know that android phones don’t get malware’s that easily.
 There used to be a time when your phone could download malware from the Play Store, you still can, but the chances of that happening have reduced significantly since Google Play Security came out.

 Readers should also note that these malware’s that might enter your phone can not be found by the antivirus apps you download.
-Users are therefore using up space and RAM, keeping an app that does absolutely nothing.
+Therefore, users are using up space and RAM, keeping an app that does absolutely nothing.

 “Files By Google” is a file manager that helps in clearing cache and space.
 The app is only 11 MB big and makes your job of clearing cache a lot easier.
 The App has a simple design and has two tabs, one for storage and the other for files.
-The storage apps shows you all the apps that uses space on the phone and also gives you suggestions on how you can improve your device.
+The storage apps show you all the apps that use space on the phone and give you suggestions on how to improve your device.
 The files tab will allow you to clear all the cache.

 This is the final solution anyone would give you to speed up your Android device.
-If you have a phone which is currently not under warranty.
-I would suggest you to Root your phone.
-Rooting not only speeds up your device but, Also allows you to customize it.
-You can install custom ROM’s if you demand more speed after rooting.
+If you have a phone that is currently not under warranty, I suggest you root your phone.
+Rooting not only speeds up your device but, also allows you to customize it.
+You can install custom ROMs if you demand more speed after rooting.

 You can try all the above methods to fix Performance.
-Although title says without rooting, but if you have a Android -4.3 (Pretty Old now) its better you root it as it would speed up your device a lot.
+Although the title says without rooting, if you have an Android -4.3 (Pretty Old now), you should root it as it would speed up your device a lot.
 If you found any methods not working for your device, you can comment below.
-If you want to add up anything to this article you can comment your suggestion below.
+If you want to add up anything to this article, you can comment with your suggestion below.